openshift-cloud-functions/minishift-addons/README.md

     $ minishift addons apply knative

-Once that completes, you can install knative-eventing:
+Once that completes, you can install knative-eventing and knative-sources:

     $ minishift addons apply knative-eventing